Hauke-Schultz/hawk3web/ROADMAP.md

 - **Mold Fruit Mechanic** - Special fruit that randomly spawns and disappears after 3 minutes
 - **Bomb Fruit Mechanic** - Explodes and removes all fruits in a 3x3 radius
 - **Next Fruit Preview** - Visual preview showing the upcoming fruit after the current one
+- **Fruit Selection System** - Click to open fruit selection menu and change next fruit (costs diamonds)

 ## 🚀 Version 0.3.3 - FruitMerge Enhancements

-### **🎯 Fruit Selection System**
-- Click on next fruit preview to open fruit selection menu
-- Choose from any available fruit type including special fruits
-- Bomb and Mold fruits available for strategic gameplay
-- Costs diamonds to change next fruit
-- Visual fruit picker with rarity indicators and costs

 ### **🌈 Rainbow Fruit**
 - Can merge with any other fruit type